Azure/azure-docs-sdk-java/docs-ref-conceptual/overview.md

 ## Sample code and reference

-The following samples cover common automation tasks with the Azure Management libraries for Java and have code ready to use in your own apps:
+The following samples cover common automation tasks with the Azure management libraries for Java and have code ready to use in your own apps:

 - [Virtual machines](java-sdk-azure-virtual-machine-samples.md)
 - [Web apps](java-sdk-azure-web-apps-samples.md)